You Can’t Rush Your Healing

 For most of my adult life, I have loved (and kinda hated) gardening.

-When I lived in Alaska I became a certified Master Gardener.
-I had a green house and four raised garden beds and bordering beds all around my house.
-I cultivated all sorts of vegetables, raspberries, and perennial flowers.
-I suffered a lot of loss …. to moose (which LOVE to eat garden veggies) and bugs and bad weather and poor soil…. but I also had many abundant harvests.
+Back when I lived in Alaska I became a certified Master Gardener.
+I had a green house, four raised beds and perennials all around my house.
+I grew vegetables, raspberries, and flowers.

 Moose doing what moose do in gardens in Alaska… You can’t exactly stop them!